Torram/magic-docs/docs/Client-Development/Components/Cards/CardsAutoComplete.md

 sidebar_position: 2
 ---

-This component is a selector of an item, among all the cards in the system.
+This component is a text input with autocomplete function.

 ## Functions

 ### CardsAutoComplete

-This function receives an _onChange_ property as parameter, that is called when a card is selected.
+This function receives an _onChange_ property as parameter and returns the cards selector component.

 ```tsx
 import Select from 'react-select';